CS 314 Assignment 8: Patterns

 substitutions) to instantiate this

-design pattern to make the following functions:
+design pattern to make the following functions; an example for the function

 - countstrings Count the number of strings